reritom/region-app-example/region-app/README.md

 ## Design considerations
 - Flask Blueprints are overkill in this case and often cause scaling issues if there is need for common models.
-- Using a library like Flask-RESTful will be skipped because it locks you into the framework which causes issues with coupling and handling super-resources.
+- Using a library like Flask-RESTful will be skipped because it locks you into the framework which causes issues with coupling, handling super-resources, and really works best only with simple CRUD apps, which most applications evolve not to be.
 - Due to the external API being consumed, FastApi could be used (which is asynchronous) with very few modifications to this codebase, FastApi also has the advantage of being self documenting with the ability to create its own openApi specification.
 - Tests are created and run using `unittest` as opposed to `pytest`. `unittest` is powerful and robust, and this current case, the useful parts of `pytest` aren't required.
 - The CSV will be used to populate database, this can be done at any point.